neuschaefer/reform-handbook/src/source/parts.rst

 To understand the available commands in more detail, you can take a look at the System Controller's ``handle_commands()`` function.

 The System Controller is permanently connected to the main processor's UART2 (``/dev/ttymxc2`` in Linux).
-You can monitor the raw output of the System Controller going to the keyboard by connecting a terminal such as GNU Screen to the internal serial port UART2:
+You can monitor the raw output of the System Controller going to the Keyboard by connecting a terminal such as GNU Screen to the internal serial port UART2:

 .. code-block:: none